-The choir walls are decorated with 13 life size statues of the disciples and St. Paul.
-(2 further statues of Moses and John the Baptist can be found in the back of the church.)
-The statues are from 1634 and include symbols which represent their personal attributes.
-On the church floor we find the gravestones of German sea captains, merchants and clergy of the 16th, 17th, and 18th centuries.
-These stones were collected from all parts of the church and laid down in the choir in the 1930s.
-By the south wall there is a choir stall from 1589 as well as a bible from Nürnberg, printed in 1692.
+The choir walls are decorated with 13 life-size statues of the Apostles and St Paul.
+Two further statues of Moses and John the Baptist can be found at the back of the church.
+The statues date from 1634 and include symbols that represent the individuals' personal attributes.

+On the church floor are the gravestones of German sea captains, merchants and clergy of the 16th, 17th and 18th centuries.
+These stones were collected from all parts of the church and relaid in the choir in the 1930s.
+By the south wall is a choir stall dating from 1589 and a bible from Nuremberg, printed in 1692.